On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Experimental Evaluation

 \textbf{Results.} Fig.~\ref{fig:reident_rspfd} illustrates the attacker's RID-ACC metric on the Adult dataset for top-$k$ re-identification using the FK-RI model and the RS+FD[GRR] protocol and by varying the uniform $\epsilon$-LDP privacy metric and the number of surveys.

 \textbf{Analysis.} From Fig.~\ref{fig:reident_rspfd}, one can note that the re-identification rates with RS+FD has drastically decreased in comparison with the results of the SMP solution in Fig.~\ref{fig:reident_smp}.
 Re-identification attacks on the RS+FD solution are not trivial, as the attacker has no guarantee that the predicted attribute is correct.
-Indeed, from Fig.~\ref{fig:attack_rspfd_adult} in Appendix~\ref{app:add_RSpFD}, the attacker's AIF-ACC on the Adult dataset with the RS+FD[GRR] protocol is upper bounded in $40\%$, which leads to chained errors when profiling a target user in multiple collections.
+Indeed, from Fig. 14 in Appendix~\ref{appD:add_RSpFD}, the attacker's AIF-ACC on the Adult dataset with the RS+FD[GRR] protocol is upper bounded in $40\%$, which leads to chained errors when profiling a target user in multiple collections.
 For instance, the attacker's RID-ACC for the top-$1$ group is nearly equal the random Baseline model.
-Even for the top-$5$ and top-$10$ groups the attacker's RID-ACC has meaningful improvement over the Baseline model.
-These results with the RS+FD[GRR] protocol indicates that RS+FD is already a countermeasure to re-identification attacks, except for the RS+FD[SUE-z] protocol in which the attacker can predict the attribute with high confidence when $\epsilon$ is high.
+Even for the top-$10$ group the attacker's RID-ACC has meaningful improvement over the Baseline model.
+These results with the RS+FD[GRR] protocol indicates that RS+FD is already (to some extent) a countermeasure to re-identification attacks, except for RS+FD[SUE-z] in which the attacker can predict the attribute with high confidence with high $\epsilon$.